IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- elven riders hunting a runaway worker?
 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike
 - Do a job for Konrad
-- Merriwink gives Toby a challenge to allow him to join the thieves guild
 - Avizallo - the bad guys should lead here by the end of the Kevara introduction arc
 	- should clearly establish what Nexida is
 	- should establish Coriolis